Frequently Asked Questions

 Q: I have not completed my program.
 Can I submit my application without a final transcript?

 A: Prior to your graduation, AANPCP will accept an official transcript from your university showing the courses you have completed and academic “work-to-date”.
-Your application can be processed and then sent for professional review.
-Candidates cannot sit for an examination until after they have completed their program.
-Examination scores will not be released until after we have received your official final transcript or post-graduate (post-master's) certificate (if applicable) showing completion date of the program and degree or certificate received.
+Your application can be processed and approved if the coursework on the transcript meets eligibility requirements.
+Candidates cannot sit for an examination until after they have completed all didactic courses and clinical practice hours required for their NP program.
+Examination scores will not be released until we have received your official final transcript or post-graduate (post-master’s) certificate (if applicable) showing completion date of the program and degree or certificate received.

 Q: My state does not mail RN licenses anymore.
 How can I get a copy of my RN license?

 A: You should first look on your State Board of Nursing’s website.
 Most states provide an online verification for registered nursing licenses using your license number.
-Another resource is the National Council of State Boards of Nursing (www.ncsbn.org).
+Other resources are the National Council of State Boards of Nursing. and Nursys.com

 Q: What is an official final transcript?

 A: An official final transcript will have the university insignia, degree completed, and date degree conferred.
-AANPCP must receive official final transcripts in a sealed envelope issued from the school registrar's office or emailed via a secured website.
-Faxed transcripts are not official.
+AANPCP must receive the official final transcripts in a sealed envelope issued from the school registrar’s office or emailed via a secured website by the registrar.
+Faxed, unsealed, or tampered transcripts are not official.

 Q: Can transcripts be sent directly from my school?

 A: Yes, they can.
-Some universities are able to send official transcripts via a secured website (e.g. E-Script, National Student Clearinghouse) and can be addressed to firstname.lastname@example.org.
+Some universities are able to send official transcripts via a secured website (e.g. E-Script, National Student Clearinghouse, Parchment) and can be sent to email@example.com.
 Otherwise, request that the university send your transcript directly to AANPCP in a sealed envelope.